MicrosoftDocs/Viva/Viva/engage/campaigns.md

 ---
 title: "Manage and set up campaigns in Microsoft Viva Engage"
-description: "Campaigns in Viva Engage are an interactive way to drive employee engagement, with the power to build company culture, community, and belonging." ms.reviewer: ethli ms.author: mamiejohnson
+description: "Campaigns in Engage are an interactive way to drive employee engagement, with the power to build company culture, community, and belonging." ms.reviewer: ethli ms.author: v-bvrana
-author: mamiepjohnson
+author: Starshine89
-manager: dmillerdyson
+manager: pamgreen
-ms.date: 02/15/2023
+ms.date: 09/08/2023
 audience: Admin
 f1.keywords:
 - NOCSH